 Sixth Form Prospectus

-September 2023
+September 2024

 Eliminating educational disadvantage caused by mobility

 Headteacher's Welcome

-Dear students

-I am delighted that you are thinking of continuing your learning with us and we warmly welcome you to St John's School: a caring, friendly and ambitious 11-18 comprehensive school serving the military communities of the Western Sovereign Base Area, Cyprus.

-Whether you have been with us for all of your secondary education or a shorter period, we work really hard to support you in you learning and progress as well as helping you to grow into well rounded, respectful young people.
+INTEGRITY • COMMITMENT • RESPECT Dear students, I am delighted that you are thinking of continuing your learning with us and we warmly welcome you to St John's School: a caring, friendly and ambitious 11-18 comprehensive school serving the military communities of the Western Sovereign Base Area, Cyprus.
+Whether you have been with us for all of your secondary education or a shorter period, we work really hard to support you in your learning and progress as well as helping you to grow into respectful young people, who show integrity & commitment in all you do.